 Record protection is a vital part of running a cemetery or crematory.
 Keeping accurate records and preserving those records is important, not just for effective management of your cemetery today but so they are available and searchable for years to come.
 Using paper and pen to record this information is unsustainable and risky.

-Thankfully due to advances in technology there is a way to protect and manage your records efficiently and online.
+Thankfully due to advances in technology there is a way to protect your cemetery records, and manage them efficiently online.
 There are a few options and which one is right for you will depend on the volume of records and your budget.

 To truly protect your records, there are two elements 1.
 Having a digital image of the record and 2.
 Transcription of the record.

 So, what are the options?

 In an ideal scenario you could get your books scanned by a professional scanning company or you could do this yourself, although it would be super time consuming without the right equipment.
 You could also photograph your records but again this takes time.
 Whichever way you go about it, the end result is a digital image of your paper records.